SalomePlatform/adao/doc/en/advanced.rst

 by adding the optional keyword "*EnableWiseParallelism*", set to "1" or "*True*".
-This keyword is included in the "*SCRIPTWITHONEFUNCTION*" command in the operator definition by graphical interface, or in the "*Parameters*" accompanying the command "*OneFunction*" by textual interaface.
+This keyword is included in the "*SCRIPTWITHONEFUNCTION*" command in the operator definition by graphical interface, or in the "*Parameters*" accompanying the command "*OneFunction*" of the operators by textual interface.
 By default, this parallel mode is disabled ("*EnableWiseParallelism=0*").
 The parallel mode will only use local resources (both multi-cores or multi-processors) of the computer on which execution is running, requiring by default as many resources as available.
 If necessary, one can reduce the available resources by limiting the possible number of parallel processes using the keyword "*NumberOfProcesses*", set to desired maximum number (or to "0" for automatic control, which is the default value).

 The main conditions to perform parallel calculations come from the user defined function, that represents the direct operator.
 This function has at least to be